Orkin: The Orkin Truck

 Orkin's fleet consists principally of white Ford Ranger and Chevrolet Colorado trucks.
 Outfitted with Orkin's red diamond logo, each truck has a Geotab global positioning system (GPS) vehicle tracking device to help improve routing efficiency so field specialists can increase their time with customers and decrease driving time.
 Ford ended production of the Ranger in St. Paul, Minnesota on Dec.
 16, 2011.
 Orkin received the last truck off the production line for its service rotation.

 Rollins announced in September 2012 that the Toyota Tacoma will replace Orkin's fleet of Ford Rangers.
 Orkin will lease the Tacomas and sell the Rangers as those leases expire.
 The company plans to replace all Ford Rangers by 2015.

 Franchises

 Orkin has more than 400 owned and operated branch offices and 58 franchises in the U.S. The company has international franchises and subsidiaries in Canada, Europe, Central America, the Caribbean, the Middle East, Asia, the Mediterranean, Africa and Mexico.
 Orkin recently moved into the Australia market with the acquisition of Murray Pest Control, AllPest, Statewide Pest Control and Scientific Pest and Vegetation Management.

 Employees

 Orkin's employees have received industry recognition for their service.
 In 2012, Rick Gaudreault of Collinsville, Ill. was chosen as the “Termite Technician of the Year” by Pest Control Technology magazine.
 In 2011, Jim Bailey of Columbus, Ohio was honored by Pest Control Technology magazine as the 2010 Commercial Technician of the Year.
 In 2010, Randy Miller of Greenville, S.C. was chosen by the magazine as the 2009 Residential Technician of the Year.

+The Orkin Pro

+In April 2022, the company changed the direction to move away from the "Orkin Man", instead going with a more gender neutral approach with the "Orkin Pro".
+To launch this new direction, the company created an ad campaign that featured notable sports, television, and social media celebrities.